dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 slug: /operations/best-practices/security/
 ---

-This document outlines the Dragonfly Security strategy.
+This document provides an overview of Dragonfly security considerations.
 Dragonfly Security provides a comprehensive security solution to solve these issues.
 This page gives an overview on how you can use Dragonfly security features to secure your services, wherever you run them.